 About 1 in 5 Americans develop skin cancer at some point in their lifetime.
-At The Dermatology Center of Worcester, in Worcester, Massachusetts, the team of skilled diagnosticians and treatment experts stands ready to help with all types of skin cancer.
-If diagnosed early, skin cancer has an almost 100% cure rate, so why wait to schedule your exam?
+At The Dermatology Center of Worcester, the dedicated team stands ready to help with all types of skin cancer.
+Skin cancers that are dianosed in the earliest stages are usually easiest to treat so why wait to schedule your exam?
 Call the office or book an appointment online now.

 Skin cancer is a group of cancers that happen when cells in the outermost skin layer start multiplying, forming tumors.
 The main causes of skin cancer are ultraviolet (UV) ray exposure from the sun or indoor tanning beds.